History of Harvest

 Remarkably, more than 90,000 people attended what was the first Harvest Crusade in 1990, featuring Greg Laurie as the evangelist.

-Taking God's Story to the World:Since 1990, crowds totaling more than 4.7 million people have attended Harvest events across the U.S., Canada, Australia, and New Zealand.
-Events scheduled for 2013 include the 24th annual Southern California Harvest at Angel Stadium in Anaheim, California (August 23–25), and the Philadelphia Harvest at the Wells Fargo Center (September 28–29).
+Taking God's Story to the World:Since 1990, crowds totaling more than 5 million people have attended Harvest events across the U.S., Canada, Australia, and New Zealand.
+Another 1.5 million have attended Harvest events virtually via live and archived Internet webcasts.
+Events scheduled for 2014 include the 25th annual SoCal Harvest at Angel Stadium in Anaheim, California (August 15 – 17), and the Dallas Harvest at American Airlines Center (October 5).

-The Philadelphia Harvest will be simulcast to thousands of locations for a coast-to-coast evangelistic outreach called Harvest America.
-The inaugural Harvest America program was simulcast from Angel Stadium in 2012 and drew some 367,849 participants, making it one of the largest evangelistic outreaches in U.S. history.
+The Dallas Harvest will be simulcast to thousands of locations for a coast-to-coast evangelistic outreach called Harvest America.
+The inaugural Harvest America program was simulcast from Angel Stadium in 2012 and drew some 302,700 participants, making it one of the largest evangelistic outreaches in U.S. history.

 Media ContactLaura Swickard McGowan